Disvster/Dying2BeSudo/install.md

 followed this [Guide](https://noreply.gitbook.io/born2beroot/installing-debian/bonus-partition-disks)

 - Choose device then create new partition table
-- select the partition table available
+- select the partition table available, the one that says **FREE SPACE**
 #### "Create new partition":

 - sda1 with 537MB, OS will be installed here